Do you have Crohn's Disease?

 What is involved?

-- The study has three parts- screening, treatment, and post-evaluation.
+- The study has four parts- screening, treatment, maintenance and post-evaluation.

 - You will have frequent study visits for evaluations and testing.